 Sometimes your dog licking the carpet or floor simply because family members unknowingly drop crumbs and your pup’s strong sense of smell detects them.
 Watch your dog for additional signs, such as panting or an anxious demeanor, stiff body movements as if in pain, or lethargy, for example.
-Your pooch could be suffering from a painful stomach issue that won’t go away without intervention from a vet.
+According to many veterinary behavior experts, your pooch could be suffering from a painful stomach issue that won’t go away without intervention from a vet .

 3. What causes dogs to lick their bottoms?